MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-debug-log.md

 app through Visual Studio.
 The debug log supports the following devices:

 -   Physical Android phones, tablets, and wearables.
--   An Android Virtual device running on the Google Android Emulator.
+-   An Android Virtual device running on the Android Emulator.

 > [!NOTE]
 > The **Debug Log** tool does not work with Xamarin Live Player.